-So here’s the deal.
+So, here’s the deal.
 I don’t like Brussels sprouts.
 I don’t like how Brussels sprouts is spelled.
 I don’t like how Brussels sprouts taste.
 I don’t like that Brussels sprouts seem to take a million hours to cook.
-And this is probably why I have a pretty solid losing streak when it comes to making them for my sweet life partner, who adores them.
+And this is probably why I have a pretty solid losing streak when it comes to making them.
 Please keep reading because I promise this gets better.

 I had brussels sprouts that I really liked this one time.
 They were spicy.
 And sweet.
 And sticky.
 They probably had 200 g of sugar in every sprout – weird that they tasted good.
-So this weekend when I was faced with 3 lbs of Brussels sprouts I decided to try and remake them, but ease way up on the sugar AKA white satan.
-I also recently read that the only way to eat Brussels Sprouts to burn them – I thought, gee, that makes no sense but imma go with it because I’m clearly NOT the expert.
+So, this weekend when I was faced with 3 lbs of Brussels sprouts I decided to try and remake them, but ease way up on the sugar.
+I also recently read that the only way to eat Brussels Sprouts is to burn them – I thought, gee, that makes no sense but I’ll go with it because I’m clearly NOT the expert.

 I’m happy to announce that it only took me two tries before I said to myself, “damn, that’s a good Brussels sprout.”
-And, even better, Andy’s reaction was, “oh my god.”
-I think the flavor is pretty awesome – sweetness from a bit of honey, a hit of acid from the balsamic vinegar and spiciness from the red pepper flakes, but what really makes these good is the fact that I cooked the shit out of them.
-I mean you want to blast these babies with heat.
-Burn them to a crisp, basically.
-Going forward, I know that with my track record of burning things, I will never not make an awesome brussels sprout.
+I think the flavor is pretty awesome – sweetness from a bit of honey, a hit of acid from the balsamic vinegar, and spiciness from the red pepper flakes, but what really makes these good is the fact that I cooked the hell out of them.
+I mean, you want to blast these babies with heat.
+Burn them to a crisp basically.
+Going forward, I know that with my track record of burning things, I will never not make an awesome Brussels sprout.
 It’s a good feeling, and an even better feeling knowing that I’m passing this little gem of information along to you.

 Make this recipe for a side dish for the holidays.
-Or just make them and eat them with Greek Yogurt Marinated Chicken [exactly what I’m doing at this very moment] or Slow Cooker Pork Chops with Bacon.
+Or just make them and eat them with dinner.
 Brussels sprouts have tons of fiber + this recipe has a good amount of olive oil for your dose of healthy fat.

 Sweet n’ Spicy Brussels Sprouts